krzysztofzablocki/Swift-Macros/README.md

 - [Coding Keys](https://github.com/Ryu0118/CodingKeysMacro): Effortlessly generate CodingKeys for converting `snake_case` to `lowerCamelCase`.
 - [Builder pattern](https://github.com/dziobaczy/SwiftBuilderMacro): Apply the [Builder Pattern](https://refactoring.guru/design-patterns/builder) with ease by generating a `Builder` helper class, mimicking stored properties of the associated struct.

+### Testing
+- [Power Assert](https://github.com/kishikawakatsumi/swift-power-assert): Adds assertions that can automatically produce information about the values being evaluated, and present it in an easily digestible form.

 ### Networking
 - [SwiftRequest](https://github.com/ailtonvivaz/swift-request): SwiftRequest is a lightweight, type-safe HTTP client for Swift, streamlining the construction and execution of HTTP request build on top of Macros.